danaevenhaim/testing-app/testFile.md

-this Is a test file
+tHis Is A test file

 It has some lines